hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/855_sayings_and_utterances.md

 14\.
 "Ramakrishna Paramahamsa was the only man who ever had the courage to say that we must speak to all men in their own language!"

 15\.
-"How I used to hate Kâli!" he said, referring to his own days of doubts in accepting the Kali ideal, "And all Her ways!
+"How I used to hate Kāli!" he said, referring to his own days of doubts in accepting the Kali ideal, "And all Her ways!
 That was the ground of my six years' fight — that I would not accept Her.
 But I had to accept Her at last!
 Ramakrishna Paramahamsa dedicated me to Her, and